-Rosters and Liability Waiver/Concussion forms must be submitted two weeks before the first date your team plays or absolutely no later than the following deadlines for each grade level:
+Rosters and Liability Waiver/Concussion forms must be submitted two weeks before the first date your team plays and absolutely no later than the following deadlines for each grade level:

-Roster Options.
 Each team will be allowed to carry as many players on its roster as it wants.
-Teams with more than 12 players on their roster are encouraged to rotate the players they actually bring to each meet so that there aren't so many players on the bench, which will work to decrease the number of mass substitutions and shorten the overall length of games.
+Teams with more than 12 players on their roster are encouraged to rotate the players they bring to each meet so that there aren't a large number of players on the bench, which will work to decrease the number of mass substitutions and shorten the overall length of games.
 Conversely, teams are expected to have sufficiently large rosters, or have access to players at a younger grade level who can be moved up when needed, so that one or two injuries or illnesses do not cause them to cancel attendance at a meet.
 This will not be considered a legitimate, non-weather related excuse within the meaning of Rule A-5.

 Girls will not be allowed to play in League meets for boys.
 Likewise, boys are not allowed to play in League meets for girls.